-- remuneration of CEO to align with the performance results.
-The Board is also responsible for governing that PTTEP has an effective performance evaluation process of our executives. - 14) To consider and delegate appropriate authority to CEO to manage PTTEP's operations according to the Company's strategic plan, business direction, targets and policies of the organization, as well as to govern the Company to implement appropriate and effective evaluation tools for the performance of CEO
+(13) To consider and approve the Performance Agreement of the President and Chief Executive Officer (CEO) as well as to evaluate performance and determine remuneration of CEO to align with the performance results.
+The Board is also responsible for governing that PTTEP has an effective performance evaluation process of our executives.

+(14) To consider and delegate appropriate authority to CEO to manage PTTEP's operations according to the Company's strategic plan, business direction, targets and policies of the organization, as well as to govern the Company to implement appropriate and effective evaluation tools for the performance of CEO

-The Board is permitted to make requests for information and seek advice and services regarding the business operations from the management.
-In addition, if deemed necessary and appropriate, the directors may seek advice from external and independent advisors at the Company's expense.
+The Board is permitted to make requests for information and seek advices and services regarding the business operation from the management.
+In addition, if deemed necessary and appropriate, the directors may seek advices from external and independent advisors at the Company's expense.

-A Sub-Committees
+8.1.3 Sub-Committees

-The Corporate Governance Committee
+8.1.3.1 The Corporate Governance Committee